turbot/steampipe-docs/docs/reference/cloudshells/aws.md

 <img src="/images/docs/cloudshells/aws-cloudshell-inspect.jpg" />
 </div>

-If you haven't used SQL lately, is rusty, see our [handy guide](https://steampipe.io/docs/sql/steampipe-sql) for writing Steampipe queries.
+If you haven't used SQL lately, see our [handy guide](https://steampipe.io/docs/sql/steampipe-sql) for writing Steampipe queries.